zakdavlin/streaming-01-getting-started/README.md

 By the end of the course, the code will make much more sense.

+When you finish, you'll have an idea of the types of things possible using just the Python standard library.
-When you finish, you'll have generated several new data files.
+You'll have generated several new data files.
-The streaming process will run continously for quite a while.
+The streaming process will run continuously for quite a while.
 Read the comments in the file to learn how to stop the process.

+Being able to work with your Python environment is a key foundation to accessing some powerful tools for analytics.

-✅ Creating and running Python scripts is a generally useful skill in analytics.
+✅ Creating and running Python scripts is a foundational skill in analytics.

 ## Task 11.
 Check the Boxes